-Over the last decade, lack of state funding has been an impediment to desalination research and pilot-scale testing.
-The Texas Legislature last appropriated funds to the TWDB to advance seawater and brackish groundwater desalination in Texas in 2009.
+The Texas Legislature last appropriated funds to the TWDB to advance seawater and brackish groundwater desalination research and pilot-scale studies in 2009.
 The regulatory impediment for seawater desalination is that, while the permitting requirements are in place, they will not be refined by practice until a few seawater desalination plants have undergone the required permitting cycles.
 The City of Corpus Christi and the Port of Corpus Christi Authority are the first to initiate the permitting process and will provide a learning opportunity for Texas.
 Another factor that can affect seawater desalination permitting is public opposition due to environmental concerns, as currently being encountered in the Corpus Christi area.
 The relatively high cost and site specificity of desalination compared to the cost of developing conventional freshwater supplies continue to be technical and financial impediments to advancing desalination in Texas.
+To help entities implement desalination projects, the TWDB administers such financial assistance programs as the State Water Implementation Fund for Texas, Drinking Water State

+Revolving Fund, Water Development Fund, and several others.
+Furthermore, the New Water Supply for Texas Fund is a new source of funding for desalination projects.
 Other factors that affect the cost of desalination include permitting, treatment, concentrate/brine disposal, and transmission pipelines.
 In general, the feasibility of desalination projects depends on site-specific conditions, so each project requires unique treatment and brine disposal analyses.